Skip to content

 Apps no longer meeting above criteria, are subject to be removed.
 This usually happens in multiple steps, once an „offending update“ showed up:

-1. Said update is removed, and updates for the app are temporarily disabled – while the corresponding developers are informed, and given a chance to fix the problem.
+1. Said update is removed (usually before being published to our repository), and updates for the app are temporarily disabled – while the corresponding developers are informed, and given a chance to fix the problem.

 2. Should the problem be fixed, updates are re-enabled, starting with the latest (fixed) version.

-3. Is the problem not solved in reasonable time, either updates are permanently disabled – or the app is removed entirely.
+3. Is the problem not solved in reasonable time, either updates are permanently disabled – or the app is removed from our repository entirely.

 Apps are also removed, if their author(s) request it.
 While the Four Freedoms (here: freedom-2) would allow us to keep them listed, we respect the authors' wishes in this regard.